ActivistInvestor/AcMgdLib/README.md

-The best strategy for consuming this library is to download it, add it to a new project that targets the framework version used by the AutoCAD releases that are targeted, with the language version set to C# 10.0, and build a DLL that can be referenced from whatever projects use the library.
+The best strategy for consuming this library is to download it, add it to a new project that targets the framework version used by the AutoCAD releases that are targeted, with the language version set to C# 10.0, with nullable disabled, and build a DLL that can be referenced from whatever projects use the library.
 This will allow one to avoid the need to change the language version of projects that consume this library, since it is already compiled into a separate assembly that can be referenced into projects that need to use it, without having to change the language